Nkiru Ugochukwu

-Nkiru Ugochukwu (born 1970) is a Nigerian politician.
-She is a member representing Orumba South Local Government Area in Anambra South Senatorial District of Anambra State at the Anambra State House of Assembly.
-She is popularly called Princess Nikky Ugochukwu.
-She is a Princess born into the Palace of Igwe (Dr.) M. N. Ugochukwu (OFR), a Traditional Ruler in Umunze community in Anambra State, Nigeria.
-Nikky served three tenures as a legislator.
-She was also a Deputy Majority Leader in the Anambra State House of Assembly.
+Nkiru Ugochukwu (born 1970) is a Nigerian politician and princess.
+She is a former member of the Anambra State House of Assembly, where she represented Orumba South for three terms.
+She also served as the Deputy Majority Leader of the House of Assembly.
 Nikky was formerly a member of All Progressives Grand Alliance (APGA).
-However, she left APGA and joined the Labour Party (LP), where she was given the ticket as the candidate for the Orumba North and South Federal Constituency.
-It should be recalled that Nigerian women have been encouraged to participate in politics and public life.
-The idea is to enhance women's inclusion in governance as well as make their voices count, especially in decisions that concern women and girls.
+However, she left APGA and joined the Labour Party (LP), where she emerged as the party's candidate for the Orumba North and South Federal Constituency in the 2023 general elections.

 Early life and education

-Nikky was born a Princess in the house of the Traditional Ruler of Umunze in Orumba South Local Government Area of Anambra State.
-Her parents were late Chief M. N and Lolo Agnes Ugochukwu.
-She attended her primary school at Adroa International School, Victoria Island, Lagos.
-Her secondary school was at the Federal Government Girls College, Okigwe, Imo State.
-She had a BSc Degree in Communication from Long Island University, New York, United States of America.
-She also did her master's degree in International Relations from the same University.
-Princess Nikky served at Guaranty Trust Bank during her one-year National Youth Service Corps (NYSC).
+She was born into the family of Igwe (King) Mathias Nwafor Ugochukwu, who served as the traditional ruler of Umunze.
+She attended Adroa International School in Victoria Island, Lagos, for her primary education and Federal Government Girls College, Okigwe, Imo State, for her secondary education.
+She obtained a BSc in Communication from Long Island University in New York, United States, and later earned a master's degree in International Relations from the same university.
+During her one-year National Youth Service Corps (NYSC) programme, Princess Nikky served at Guaranty Trust Bank.

 Career

-Hon.
-Nikky Ugochukwu was the Chairman of the Committee on Finance and Appropriation at the Anambra State House of Assembly.
-She moved the motion for the passage of the supplementary budget of N13.8 billion in August 2014.
-The supplementary budget was aimed at improving services through the provision of basic facilities for the people in the state.
+Ugochukwu served as chairman of the Finance and Appropriation Committee of the Anambra State House of Assembly.
+In August 2014, she moved a motion for the passage of a ₦13.8 billion supplementary budget, which was intended to improve public services through the provision of basic infrastructure and facilities in the state.

-Hon.
-Nikky Ugochukwu was the Chairman of the Committee on Women's Affairs and Social Development at the Anambra State House of Assembly.
-She was one of the House Members who appealed to the Federal Government of Nigeria to rename Federal Polytechnic, Oko, to Alex Ekwueme Polytechnic, the first Vice President of Nigeria.
-This is to immortalise his name.
+She also served as chairman of the House Committee on Women's Affairs and Social Development.
+Ugochukwu was among the members of the House who appealed to the Federal Government to rename the Federal Polytechnic, Oko, after Alex Ekwueme, Nigeria's first vice president, as a means of immortalising his name.

-In another scenario, Hon.
-Nikky was beckoned to by the people and the community she represents at the State House of Assembly to protect them from the menace of several robberies and gunshot attacks in the community.
-Thus, in July 2015, the staff and students of the Federal College of Education (Technical), Umunze, went on a protest march, crying out to the Umunze community stakeholders, including Princess Nikky Ugochukwu, who hails from the community.
-However, Hon.
-Nikky was not around when the protesters marched in her community.
+In July 2015, staff and students of the Federal College of Education (Technical), Umunze, staged a protest over insecurity in the community, including a series of robbery incidents and gun attacks.
+The protesters appealed to community stakeholders, including Ugochukwu, who represented the area in the Anambra State House of Assembly.
+However, Ugochukwu was not present in the community at the time of the protest.